Ahmadtarek20/interviewtask/README.md

 iv.
 Once the project starts nagivate to the hostip/index.html for the documentation. // For example http://62.210.5.62:5000/index.html

 v.
 Follow up the API documentation and you are good to go!

+## Frontend Installation

+In order to get the frontend to work, there is a full documentation that can be found [here](https://github.com/AhmedHatem1/react-interview-task.git).

 ## Sample Requests